unknownv2/removePIE/README.md

 Building
 ========
-Building has been set-up to use OS-X, Xcode and the iOS 7.0+ SDK in default directories. execute "make" from the command line to execute the included makefile.
+Execute "make" from the command line to execute the included makefile.

 Usage